BenjaminKobjolke/FastKeyboardWindowSwitcher/README.md

 so the script offers this completion in square brackets which the user can accept with the TAB key: co[mmand]

+### 29.04.2023 - move mouse support

+[mouse]

+`movemouse=1`

+this will move the mouse to the active window center

+`saveposperwindow=1`

+this will store the mouse position before moving it to the active window center the next time you activate that window it will restore the mouse position

 # setttins.ini

 [trayicons]